 We believe it is a moral imperative to teach our students how to navigate the tricky path of adolescence without digital blemish.
 We want them to exhibit digital ethics and understand how to curate their knowledge, skills and talents.

-Most of all, we want our students to create a positive digital footprint and go grow a strong network that they will need in a world where the average graduate today will hold at least 8 to 10 different jobs, several of which they will need to create themselves.
+Most of all, we want our students to create a positive digital footprint and develop a strong network that they will need in a world where the average graduate today will hold at least eight to ten different jobs, several of which they will need to create themselves.

 - Critical thinking and problem solving